kudojp/rails_filters_tracer/README.md

 end
 ```

 RailsFiltersTracer eliminates this hassle.
 Just register `UsersController` to `FiltersTracer`'s configuration, and that's it.
-Performances of all the filters are reported to New Relic server. 🎉🎉🎉
+Performances of all the filters will be reported to the New Relic server. 🎉🎉🎉

 ```rb
 FiltersTracer.configure do |config|